AdobeDocs/experience-manager-65.de-DE/help/forms/using/apply-rules-to-adaptive-form-fields.md

 Adaptive Formulare bieten mehrere Komponenten mit integrierten Validierungen, z.
 B. E-Mail, und numerische Felder, die Sie für häufige Anwendungsfälle verwenden können.
 Verwenden Sie den Regeleditor für erweiterte Anwendungsfälle, um z.
 B. eine Fehlermeldung anzuzeigen, wenn die Datenbank null (0) Datensätze (keine Datensätze) zurückgibt.

 Das folgende Verfahren zeigt, wie eine Regel erstellt wird, die eine Fehlermeldung anzeigt, wenn die im Formular eingegebene Kunden-ID nicht in der Datenbank vorhanden ist.
-Mit der Regel wird auch das Feld für die Kunden-ID aktiviert und zurückgesetzt.
+The rule also brings the focus to and resets the **[!UICONTROL Customer ID]** field.
 The rule uses [the dataIntegrationUtils API of the form data model service](/help/forms/using/invoke-form-data-model-services.md) to check if the Customer ID exists in the database.

 1. Tap the **[!UICONTROL Customer ID]** field and tap the `Edit Rules` icon.
-Das Fenster „Regeleditor“ wird geöffnet.
+The [!UICONTROL Rule Editor] window opens.
 1. Tippen Sie auf das Symbol **[!UICONTROL + Erstellen]**, um eine Regel hinzuzufügen.
 Es öffnet den visuellen Editor.

    In the Visual Editor, the **[!UICONTROL WHEN]** statement is selected by default.
 Also, the form object (in this case, **[!UICONTROL Customer ID]**) from where you launched the rule editor is specified in the **[!UICONTROL WHEN]** statement.